wavyadri/pizza-maker/README.md

 Next up was the Checkout.
 Here I dove into useReducer to manage states of cart items, price, amount of items, and a success modal.
 I decided against Redux because I don't believe my project reaches the threshold of complexity.
 I decided against inividually managing each state with useState because as they were all related and it was more that just a couple of state changes, it made the most sense to keep everything organized and together with useReducer.

-Currently working on Custom.js to Pizza Maker aka the custom pizza builder.
+Currently working on Custom.js Pizza Maker aka the custom pizza builder!

 To be continued...